kiegroup/droolsjbpm-integration/kie-server-parent/kie-server-wars/kie-server/src/main/webc-resources/README.md

    - org.jboss:jboss-transaction-spi
    - org.jboss.logging:jboss-logging

- versions of these libraries will depend on the release, so best to check what versions are shipped with KIE **TODO** *add URL reference to github of the parent pom that contains the dependency version values.
-I went looking but after about 3 levels of parent I got lost, ended up using Maven Central and didn't get it quite right initially*
+ versions of these libraries will depend on the release, so best to check what versions are shipped with KIE.
+The parent POM containing the versions is located at https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/pom.xml - just select the appropriate branch for the version you're using

  3. Copy JDBC driver lib into TOMCAT_HOME/lib depending on the data base of your choice, as example H2 is used